temuller/piscola/docs/setup/conda_env.rst

 This will create the environment with the required dependencies for PISCOLA to work.

-**Note:** the versions of the packages install with conda are not always the same as the ones installed with pip.
+**Note:** the versions of the packages installed with conda are not always the same as the ones installed with pip.

 Pyenv + virtualenv